MJabdelilah93/bibliometrics-entity-matching/README.md

 ### Optional — Auto-fill clear cases (deterministic)

-After building the evidence packets (Step 2 above), you can pre-fill the obvious `match` / `non-match` rows before opening the spreadsheet:
+This optional utility was not used to determine the gold-standard labels reported in the associated manuscript.
+Those labels were assigned and reviewed manually from the evidence-packet spreadsheets.
+For other applications, users may pre-fill obvious `match` or `non-match` cases before manual review:

 ```bash
 python -m bem.benchmark.autofill_gold_labels \